Abortion Clinic & Family Planning Obstetrics & Gynecology located in East Brunswick, NJ

 Every year, more than 20 million Americans find out they have a sexually transmitted disease (STD), or sexually transmitted infection (STI).
 While some people have visible symptoms, others can carry an STD — and pass it along — without showing any signs of infection.
-The team of board-certified gynecologists at GYN Choices in Somerset, New Jersey, provide comprehensive STD testing for women of all ages in the greater central New Jersey area.
+The team of board-certified gynecologists at GYN Choices in East Brunswick, New Jersey, provide comprehensive STD testing for women of all ages in the greater central New Jersey area.
 To learn more or make an appointment, call the office today.

 If you’re sexually active — even if you only have one partner — STD screenings should be part of your preventive health care routine.
 Regular testing is the best way to detect an STD that’s either asymptomatic or lying dormant.